anl-cyberscience/LQMToolset/docs/configure.md

 Setting              | Explanation
 :------------------: | :----------
-`name`               | A unique name identifying this tool instance.
+`name`               | A unique name identifying this device.
 `api_key`            | The API key retrieved from the Palo Alto device for remote access.
+Note: You can either use an API key, or a username/password.
+An API key is recommended.
 `api_username`       | A username with with API access/privileges to the Palo Alto device.
+Note: You can either use an API key, or a username/password.
+An API key is recommended.
 `api_password`       | The corresponding password to the username listed above.
+Note: You can either use an API key, or a username/password.
+An API key is recommended.
 `hostname`           | The hostname or IP address of the Palo Alto device.
 `badIPFiles`         | A list of dynamic block-lists files to use.
 Each file can hold 300 less than the maximum number of IP addresses that the Palo Alto device supports.
 `block_lists`        | The named block lists configured on the Palo Alto device.